-- 73. Under CSP outcome 3, WFP will build household self-reliance and climate resilience, with a specific focus on empowering refugees, women and young people. - 74.
-In close collaboration with UNHCR and relevant stakeholders, WFP will promote the self-reliance of refugees by profiling refugee households for their self-reliance capacity; developing strong advocacy based on a business case outlining the advantage to the host country of greater economic participation by refugees; and offering tailored support packages that strengthen sustainable livelihood opportunities for refugees and, in doing so, reduce their vulnerability and dependence on humanitarian assistance. - 75.
+- 73. Under CSP outcome 3, WFP will build household self-reliance and climate resilience, with a specific focus on empowering women, young people and refugees. - 74.
+In close collaboration with UNHCR and relevant stakeholders, WFP will promote profiling refugee households to understand their productive capacity; developing strong advocacy based on a business case outlining the advantage to the host country of greater economic participation by refugees; and offering tailored support packages that strengthen livelihood opportunities for refugees and, in doing so, reduce their vulnerability and dependence on humanitarian assistance. - 75.
 WFP will provide integrated support to enable climate change adaptation and more resilient livelihoods of vulnerable smallholder farmers and pastoralist communities.
 Support to relevant national institutions, including the Ministry of Agriculture, the Ministry of Environment and the Ministry of Water and Irrigation, will continue to strengthen the sustainable management of natural resources through land reclamation, water conservation, rangeland rehabilitation and forestry.